malcops/website/content/posts/blog/purchasing-rules.md

 - it it a want or a need?
 - can i get it used or second hand?
 - is it a simple design?
+- is this replacing something i already own? what's wrong with the one i have? or what went wrong with the one i have?
+- would i buy this at full price? would i buy this for twice the price?
 - what maintenance is required? do i have the knowledge to maintain/repair it?
-- would i buy this at full price? would i buy this for twice the price?
 - is it made of natural materials? is it plastic?
 - is this something that will last for 20 years?
-- is it made in a first world country?
+- where was it made?
 (Japan/Canada > USA/Europe > Taiwan > China/India)

 Wendell Berry's Standards for Technological Innovation